How to crop images and videos with FFmpeg

 -i input.jpg

-: Applies the crop video filter with the specified parameters.output.jpg
+applies the crop filter with the defined dimensions and offsets.output.jpg

 Cropping videos with FFmpeg

-Cropping videos works similarly to cropping images.
-FFmpeg applies the crop filter to every frame of the video.
+Cropping videos operates similarly to images, applying the crop filter to every frame in the video.

 Example: cropping a video

-and you want to crop a 1280x720 region starting from
+To crop a 1280x720 region starting from the top-left corner of input.mp4

 ffmpeg -i input.mp4 -vf "crop=1280:720:0:0" output.mp4